 Dorchester County is located on Maryland's scenic Eastern Shore.
 With more than 1,700 miles of shoreline, nearly 600 square miles of land, and 70 square miles of water, Dorchester County is a wonderful place to live, work, play, and do business.
 Dorchester County is rooted in its seafood industries and agriculture with the Choptank River and Chesapeake Bay having bountiful seafood and the rich soil of farm lands which provides productive harvests.

 The County is in close proximity to metropolitan D.C. and Baltimore, and is ideally situated on the central Atlantic seaboard, which allows easy accessibility to 22% of the U.S. population residing in the New York to Richmond mega-market.
 One-day delivery time is possible to destinations as far north as New England and as far south as Florida. - See more at: http://choosedorchester.org/#sthash.Mlcl15Bp.dpuf

 The Board of Education of Dorchester County does not discriminate in admissions, access, treatment, or employment in its programs and activities on the basis of race, color, age, sex, national origin, religion, disability, sexual orientation or other basis prohibited by law.
 Appropriate accommodations for individuals with disabilities will be provided upon request.
 The information in this announcement is available in alternative formats upon request.
-Concerns regarding the above are directed to Gary McCabe, Sr., Assistant Superintendent for Administration, Dorchester County Public Schools, 700 Glasgow Street, Cambridge, Maryland, 21613, or by phone at 410-228-4747, extension 1015.
+Concerns regarding the above are directed to C. Dwayne Abt, Assistant Superintendent for Administration, Dorchester County Public Schools, 700 Glasgow Street, Cambridge, Maryland, 21613, or by phone at 410-228-4747, extension 1015.